Preparing for Enrollment

 Each department manages the enrollment of its own courses.
 The courses listed on the major sheets are courses that are accepted for major electives, but this does not ensure that these classes will be offered when you want or need them.
 It also doesn’t guarantee that that particular department will have room to accommodate your enrollment.
 If you are concerned about enrollment in a course outside of the Psych Department, you will need to speak with an advisor in that course’s department to discuss their enrollment restrictions.

 If you still have questions after reviewing the above information, Psychology Undergraduate Advisors are available to assist.
-To request advising, submit your inquiry via Message Center on myUCLA.
-Please include your specific question(s) in your message.
+Please review how to get in contact with a Psychology advisor 🔗.